pelbert/simpleOrderSearch/README.md

 This is my SimpleOrderSearch REST API service (and console client) attempt after ~4 hours of work.
-This was my first time creating a REST API service from scratch and my first ever ASP.net project.
+This was my first time creating a REST API service from scratch and my first ever ASP.net project, so the ~4 hours are both learning and doing.

 The concepts seemed somewhat familiar/easy, like how routes work.
 Fair amount of fumbling about for exact class/nuget-package to do what I want.